 Practical War Tax Resistance #6 • $1 each

 Organizational War Tax Resistance, Employers, Contractors, and Financial Institutions An overview of issues and solutions for individuals and institutions.
 Read the text Version or download a PDF.

 Practical War Tax Resistance #7 • $1 each

-Health Care, Social Security and Special Financial Issues Covering the Affordable Care Act (Obamacare) and WTRs; money issue especially for aging resisters including social security, inheritances, trusts; and stories about living well in later years.
-New version coming by early April 2015.
+Health Care and Income Security for War Tax Resisters Covering the Affordable Care Act (Obamacare) and WTRs; money issue especially for aging resisters including social security, inheritances, trusts; and stories about living well in later years.
+Text version.

 War Tax Resistance: A Guide to Withholding Your Support from the Military (Fifth Edition, March 2003, includes insert with latest updates) • $10 each.
 The most comprehensive guide to WTR, including philosophical and political questions, information on the federal budget, the history of WTR, personal WTR stories, methods, consequences, international WTR, WTR organizing, and more.
 If you already own the book, click here for the update supplement (PDF).